Skip to primary navigation Skip to content Skip to footer

 Free

 We’ve invited some of the regions best-loved entertainers for afternoons filled with stories and song.
-Enjoy the onsite food and drink, or pack a snack for a memorable afternoon!
+Enjoy the onsite food, or pack a snack for a memorable afternoon!
 After the music concludes the train will return you back to Sheepscot.

 Ticket price includes the steam train ride, concert admission (general seating on benches, or bring your own chair) as well as parking at Sheepscot.
 Note that passengers requiring extra assistance may have difficulty navigating the platforms and stairs at Alna Center.
 Well-behaved dogs are allowed at the discretion of the Conductor.